top of page

 As a growing church, we are seeking to serve the DC metro area by meeting where people live.
 We are one church that meets in multiple locations.
 While the majority of the Capital Fellows program activities are done as a whole group, some activities will be connected to one of the Capital Presbyterian Family sites.

 The Capital Pres Family started in 1944 as the Bible Presbyterian Church of Georgetown.
 As the church grew, it moved across the Potomac River into McLean, Virginia and became McLean Presbyterian Church.
-McLean Presbyterian is a site in the Capital Pres Family, and home to the churches offices.
-The Capital Pres Family also includes Capital Pres Fairfax and the forthcoming Capital Pres Reston sites.
+The Capital Fellows program is a ministry of McLean Presbyterian Church, but is also a partnership with Capital Presbyterian Church Fairfax, a daughter church of MPC.

 About the Capital Presbyterian Family and McLean Presbyterian Church